Atomzwieback/hubot-corona-stats/README.md

 # Hubot Corona Stats Script

-A simple hubot script to show the crona statistics for a given city.
+A simple hubot script to show the crona statistics for a given city in germany.
 </td></tr></table>
 <table align="left"><tr><td align="left" width="9999">